-These are a few among the many electronic discovery issues, but an initial search for vendors, either for a specific case or as part of an ongoing litigation support effort, should not necessarily lead to the same short list every time.
+These are but a few among the many electronic discovery issues, but an initial search for vendors, either for a specific matter or as part of an ongoing litigation support effort, should not necessarily lead to the same short list every time.
 From among all of those who may be able to help with electronic discovery and evidentiary needs, the goal is to find the best fit -a vendor suited to both the organization and the particular project.
-The process of paring down the universe of possible vendors and comparing their services can be daunting, especially if there is no systematic way to request, compare and evaluate the information necessary to select the finalists.
-Enter the Request for Proposal (RFP) and its precursor, a Request for Information (RFI).